-The Corporation purchases its lumber and lumber products from over 1,200 sawmills, and re-manufacturing plants in Canada, the United States and abroad.
-Goodfellow in turn distributes or re-manufactures the lumber and wood products.
-Some of these products are re-manufactured and recycled timber, pressure treated lumber, machine coated or stained siding, hardwood and softwood panel products, laminated veneer lumber, engineered wood products including laminated timber, rough and dressed imported and domestic hardwoods, hardwood flooring products and various grades, species, and sizes of softwood lumber.
+The Corporation purchases its lumber and lumber products from over 1,200 sawmills, and remanufacturing plants in Canada, the United States and abroad.
+Goodfellow in turn distributes or remanufactures the lumber and wood products.
+Some of these products are remanufactured and recycled timber, pressure treated lumber, machine coated or stained siding, hardwood and softwood panel products, laminated veneer lumber, engineered wood products including laminated timber, rough and dressed imported and domestic hardwoods, hardwood flooring products and various grades, species, and sizes of softwood lumber.
 Over the last few years, the Corporation has added many new products to its product lines such as wire products and building products including foil insulation, house wrap insulation, ceiling products, Trus Joist®, composite decking and hardware.
 Goodfellow is one of the largest distributors of hardwood flooring in Canada.

-In addition to the selling activity, Goodfellow also sells to its client a wide range of services, such as kiln facilities, paint shop for customized products, millwork, pressure treatment facilities and engineering.
+In addition to the selling activity, Goodfellow also sells to its clients a wide range of services, such as kiln drying, painting or staining, millwork, and pressure treatment, as well as engineering and technical consultation.

-Goodfellow keeps a broad range and quantity (over 50,000) of items in inventory to satisfy its customers' demand in a timely fashion.
+Goodfellow keeps a broad range and quantity of items in inventory (over 50,000) to satisfy customer demand in a timely fashion.
 In addition to this purchased inventory, Goodfellow also distributes products under its own name.

-Purchased products are mostly received at one of our 18 locations and then shipped to the client.
+Purchased products are mostly received at one of our 22 locations and then shipped to customers.
 Goodfellow uses the services of independent transportation companies for its deliveries as well as its own fleet (mostly used for local distribution).
 But, from time to time, Goodfellow will request that its supplier ship directly to its customer.
-These direct sales significantly reduce shipping time because the product does not have to transit through our facilities and because, in some cases, the supplier is closer to our client.
+These direct sales significantly reduce shipping time because products do not have to transit through our facilities and because, in some cases, the supplier is closer to our client.